Our firm was started in Livingston, near Edinburgh, Scotland in 1983 by Stan Wood - 'Mr Wood'.

 The original shop is situated in the Grassmarket, at the centre of Edinburgh's historic Old Town.

 Stan hired someone to look after the shop, preferring to be out in the field, and I took over as manager in 1998.
 I had been working with fossils in museums in Glasgow following a geology degree and museum studies post-graduate course.

 I bought the business from Stan in 2006 and I'm in the shop most days.
-I'm helped by Fred and Cate, who work weekends and cover for me when I'm away buying stock.
+I'm helped by Nikolai and Cate, who work weekends and cover for me when I'm away buying stock.

 Stan was a famous fossil hunter and while he was largely self-taught, his important discoveries have given the firm an international reputation.

 He discovered numerous fossil plants and over 30 new species of animals, including the world famous 'Lizzie' - Westlothiana lizziae - thought at the time to be the oldest reptile ever discovered.
 It's on display in the National Museum of Scotland.